redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 Now you're ready to explore a database with more options.

-## Add Database Replication and Clustering (i.e. Sharding)
+## Enable Database Replication and Clustering

 It's called ***database clustering***, but it splits your data into ***shards***.

 This allows databases to scale horizontally for:
-- Large datasets on cheaper hardware
+- Larger datasets on cheap hardware
-- Shorter latency with more instances running.
+- Shorter latency with more instances responding.

-Replication and clustering require 4 shards minimum (2 primaries, 2 replicas).
-Free license only provides 4, so you'll have to remove your old database.
-It's good to see how to delete a database and what happens.
+Replication and clustering require 4 shards minimum: 2 primaries, 2 replicas.

+Free license only provides 4, so you need to remove your old database.

 1. Return to admin console.